s4njk4n/XDC_Sentinel/README.md

 - Purchase details are used to process your subscription, provide receipts, and comply with local tax regulations.

 #### Storage and Security
-- **Encryption**: Your node's IP address, port, and notification channel code are stored encrypted (AES-256) online.
+- **Encryption**: Your node's IP address, port, and notification channel code are stored with AES-256 encryption when online.
 Once encrypted, even we (the provider) cannot retrieve or view the original values—access is limited to the automated workflow for monitoring purposes.
 - **Offline Storage**: Purchase details and any related records are kept offline in secure, private storage and are not stored on cloud services or shared with third parties.
-- **Retention**: Purchase details are retained only for the period required by local Australian regulations (7 years for our local tax and accounting purposes).
+- **Retention**: Purchase details are retained only for the period required by local Australian regulations.
 Node details are deleted upon subscription expiration or cancellation.

 #### Sharing and Disclosure
 - We do not share, sell, or disclose your information to any third parties, except as required by law.
 - **Notifications**: iOS/Android notifications are sent to your specified notification channel code.
-In addition to using a ramdom complex channel code, we recommend keeping your channel code private and not sharing it.
-Notification content is minimal and anonymized (e.g., "XDC Node (Server Name/type) with IP ending in 111.222 is OFFLINE!"), avoiding full IPs or sensitive details.
-Notifications are accessible by anyone who has the channel code so you will need to keep this private.
+In addition to using a random complex channel code, we recommend keeping your channel code private and not sharing it.
+Notification content is minimal and anonymized (e.g., "XDC Node (Server Name/type) with IP ending in 111.222 is OFFLINE!"), avoiding full IPs or sensitive details, however notifications are accessible by anyone who has the channel code so you will need to keep this private.

 #### Your Rights
 - You can request access to, correction of, or deletion of your data by contacting us via Telegram (@s4njk4n).